abhirathod95/travel-blog/src/blog/travel/2018-10-06/amsterdam.md

 &nbsp;

 ********************************************
-###**What to SEE & DO**
+### <center> **What to SEE & DO**

 &nbsp;

-####**Anne Frank Haus**
+##### **ANNE FRANK HAUS**

 ![Anne Frank Haus front door](../../../images/Netherlands/Amsterdam_22.jpg)

-The second I knew I was going to Amsterdam, visiting the Anne Frank Haus was the first thing I planned to see.
+The second I knew I was going to Amsterdam, visiting the Anne Frank Haus was the first thing I planned to do.
 While I knew the museum was going to be a somber experience, I didn’t expect to feel as many emotions as I did walking through the house.
 If you have ever read Anne Frank’s diary, you will greatly appreciate this museum.
 Moving through the house puts into perspective how small the space that the two families were hiding in all those years ago.
 I thought the experience was carefully orchestrated to be informative, respectful, and thought provoking, and I really treasured my time here because of it.

 Tickets must be bought online.
 They become available two months in advance and sell out quickly.
 Plan to buy your tickets the day they get released for the date you want to go!
 You can still find some tickets available on the day of, but chances are less likely you will get the number of tickets or times you want.
 There is no photography allowed inside to respect other visitor’s museum experience and the artifacts.

 **Tickets|** 10 Euros/Adult & 5 Euros/Child
 **Times|** 9 AM – 7 PM most days, check calendar if later openings

-####**I Amsterdam Sign**
+&nbsp;

+##### **I AMSTERDAM SIGN**

 ![I Amsterdam sign](../../../images/Netherlands/Amsterdam_7.jpg)

 You can’t visit Amsterdam for the first time without the classic picture at the I Amsterdam sign.
 If you don’t want too many people in your picture, I would suggest arriving early, taking some photos, and enjoying the rest of the day close by at the **Museumplein and Vondelpark**.

-####**Van Gogh Museum**
+&nbsp;

+##### **VAN GOGH MUSEUM**

-Vincent Van Gogh is a world-renowned artist now, even though he died thinking his paintings would be forgotten.
-He didn’t get the respect he deserved during his life, and I was really looking forward to the museum showcasing his talent with the largest collection of Van Gogh’s art.
-Again, this museum also does a wonderful job at explaining Vincent Van Gogh and his life experiences.
+Vincent Van Gogh is a world-renowned artist in the present day, even though he died thinking his paintings would be forgotten.
+I was really looking forward to the museum showcasing his talent with the largest collection of Van Gogh’s art.
+This museum also does a wonderful job at explaining Vincent Van Gogh and his life experiences to pay homage to his talent.

 **Tickets|** 18 Euros/Adult or FREE with City Card
 **Times|** Mon – Thurs, Sun 9 AM – 7 PM; Fri, Sat 9 AM – 9 PM

-####**Rijksmuseum**
+&nbsp;

+##### **RIJKSMUSEUM**

 ![Rijksmuseum library](../../../images/Netherlands/Amsterdam_8.jpg)